 The fastest and cheapest way to screen for THC is saliva.
-A quick check swab checks for the delta 9 compound directly after smoking and vaping.
+A quick check swab checks for the delta 9 compound directly after using vaporizers or smoking.
 Occasional cannabis users can test positive for three days.

-Chronic consumers could fail a saliva screening for up to 30 days.
-The good news is you might be able to escape a positive result by following extremely good oral hygiene habits, such as brushing three times daily and using mouthwash.
+Heavy smokers are likely to fail a saliva screening for up to 30 days.
+The good news is, you might be able to escape a positive result by following extremely good oral hygiene habits, such as brushing three times daily and using mouthwash!

 A urine test checks for the THC-COOH metabolite.
 For a one-time slip, you'll pass a urine test after three days.
 Moderate users should be okay after abstaining for five days.
 A long summer of heavy use can take 10 to 14 days to clear.
 However, similar to saliva, chronic users need to take a month or longer off to pass.

 Hair drug screenings have a long duration.
 It can show use dating back months.
 Cutting your hair's not an option.
 The test requires a certain length of hair for accuracy.
 Shaving your head right before a drug screening would most likely look suspicious, especially for women.

 Several things can affect how quickly your body sheds THC-COOH metabolites.
 Some you have control over, and others you don't.
 These factors include,